christianvoigt/argdown/docs/syntax/README.md

 #### Strict interpretation

-The strict interpretation mode is useful if you want to logically reconstruct a debate in detail, because it gives you more expressive power.
-You can now distinguish between logical relations between statements like entailment, contrariness and contradiction and dialectical support and attack relations between an argument and a statement (or another argument).
+The strict interpretation mode is useful if you want to logically reconstruct a debate in detail.
+Switching to strict mode gives you more expressive power.
+You can now distinguish between logical relations between statements (entailment, contrariness, contradiction) and dialectical support and attack relations between an argument and a statement (or another argument).

-To give you a simple example: Let us say two people argue with each other and one shouts "This suit is too expensive!" while the other shouts "This suit is cheap!".
-We should probably best reconstruct these two speech acts not as reasons given to convince each other.
-Just claiming that your contrahent's claim is wrong can not count as an attack against this claim.
-Instead, the two people simply contradict each other in a shouting match.
-In Argdown we should use two statements and define a contrary relations in strict mode.

-In contrast, if one of the two persons shouts "Are you serious?
-This suit costs more than I paid for my car!
-That is way too much money for a suit!" this speech act is probably best interpreted as giving a reason for *why* it is true that the suit is too expensive.
-In Argdown we should use an argument and a statement and define an attack relation between them.
-Now, given that we already have defined the above contrary relation, we have also expressed that this argument is an attack on the opponent's claim.

-In loose mode, we can not express this difference between the contradicting someone's claim and reasoning against it.
-We need the expressive power of strict mode for that.

 In **strict interpretation mode** a + relation between two statements is therefore interpreted as meaning that one statement **logically entails** the other.
 A - relation between two statements is interpreted as meaning that one statement is **logically contrary** to the other.
 Additionally you can also use >< to state that two statements are **contradictory** to each other.